brainflow-dev/brainflow/docs/UserAPI.rst

 C# API Reference
 -------------------

 To simplify 2D array manipulation we use `Accord Library <http://accord-framework.net/>`_.
-You need to install it first from Nuget.

 Content of brainflow namespace: